What is a digital portfolio?

 In addition to being a showcase, the digital portfolio enhances, captures and supports the mastery of many educational standards.
 For example, as a part of the Massachusetts Frameworks for English Language Arts, students who are college and career ready in reading, writing, speaking, listening, and language, showcase the ability to:

 - Use technology along with digital media strategically and capably

 - Use technology to produce and publish writing and to interact and collaborate with others

 - Understand other perspectives and cultures

-A digital portfolio is simply a blank canvas and suitable home for showcasing 21st century learning.
+A digital portfolio is simply a blank canvas and a suitable home for showcasing 21st-century learning.
 What the final product looks like and how it is presented will greatly vary with each student, but we need to take the first step to support these efforts.
 Groton-Dunstable educators have opportunities to promote the exciting, amazing work of their students to the greater community through a digital portfolio.

 If you have any questions along the way, don’t hesitate to contact Luke Callahan, Director of Technology, at firstname.lastname@example.org.